 (Please let us know if you require a customized solution)

 There is no longer any reason for your practice to go without combination nasal solutions or for you to be compounding them in-office.
-Let Edge Pharma provide a cost-effective solution developed and manufactured to cGMP standards in an FDA-Registered facility.
+Let Edge Pharma provide a cost-effective solution developed and produced to CGMP standards in an FDA-Registered facility.

 Otolaryngologists perform a nasal endoscopy in order to examine nasal and sinus passages.(1) Healthcare providers may require an endoscopy because of several health issues, including: